SPARK

 Abby has a Master of Science in forensic psychology degree and a Master of Social Work degree.
 Abby has been with Children’s Home of York since 2021.
 In her time at Children’s Home of York she has experience as a mental health worker, therapist, and supervisor of the BRIDGES Partial Hospitalization Program.
 She is also a certified Safe Crisis Management Trainer.
 Abby looks forward to providing therapy to children and families in the Spark Center and helping them achieve the success they are looking for!
 She enjoys bringing positivity and a safe and welcoming space to those she works with.

-Cecilia Keesey, MSW
+Cecilia Keesey, LSW

 Ceal received her Master of Social Work degree from Widener University.
 She has worked at Children’s Home of York for 30 years.
 She has extensive knowledge and experience working with youth and families.
 Ceal has experience serving individuals in mental health programs, prevention programs, and child welfare programs during her tenure with Children’s Home of York.